-Paul Rose is presently the Director of Sales, Engineering Projects, for Warren Rupp, Inc., out of Mansfield, Ohio.
-He has been employed at Warren Rupp for the last five years in a variety of positions relating to product design, applications, and sales.
+Paul Rose is presently the International Sales and Tech Services Manager, for Warren Rupp, Inc., out of Mansfield, Ohio.
+He has been employed at Warren Rupp for the last six years in a variety of positions relating to product design, applications, and sales.
 He has experience designing and installing waterflood projects for the oil field, and was responsible for significant design improvements in a high-speed mixer design used in the wastewater treatment industry.
 Mr. Rose has been involved in the application and sales of a variety of pump designs including canned motor, gear, self-priming centrifugal, mag drive, and progressing cavity prior to his present position.
 He has presented papers relating to the proper application of progressing cavity drilling motors and the potential for air operated double diaphragm pumps in the chemical process industry.